ESMValGroup/ESMValTool/.github/PULL_REQUEST_TEMPLATE/mod_recipe.md

 ---

 **Tasks**
+- [ ] Make your changes to the recipe and/or diagnostic script

-- [ ] Add any additional dependencies needed for the diagnostic script to setup.py
+- [ ] Add any additional dependencies needed for the diagnostic script to setup.py (before adding dependencies, make sure there is no other way by discussing it with the core development team)
 - [ ] Change the documentation for the recipe
-- [ ]

 ---